 - Using brain stimulation to improve working memory in older adults by restoring large-scale cortical interactions.
 Directed by Dr. Robert Reinhart, Department of Psychological and Brain Sciences, BU.

 Primarily, our studies recruit individuals who have been diagnosed with one of the disorders or conditions listed above (for example, Parkinson’s disease) or healthy people of the same age group (usually aged 40 and older).
 These ‘control’ participants serve as an important reference, allowing us to know if test performance in our target population is, or is not, a normal aspect of growing older.
 We also do studies of healthy aging.

 Help scientists better understand these conditions.
 Learn how you can participate in a study.

-What have we learned so far?
+What have we learned so far in our studies?

 Research from our laboratory has been presented at national and international professional conferences and published in numerous peer-reviewed scientific journals.
-See a list of our recent publications here.